 The renewed burst of Zeppelin activity will raise hopes that the heavy rock pioneers may tour once again.
 Their 2007 reunion gig at the O2 Arena was rapturously received.
 But whilst Page and bassist John Paul Jones are keen to hit the road, vocalist Robert Plant has declined, preferring to pursue his Grammy-winning solo career.

-Jimmy Page and Robert Plant perform a Led Zeppelin gig in 1976 The reissue of their 1969 self-titled debut, features a previously unreleased performance recorded on October 10, 1969 at the Olympia Theatre in Paris.
+The reissue of their 1969 self-titled debut, features a previously unreleased performance recorded on October 10, 1969 at the Olympia Theatre in Paris.
 The nine-song set features seven tracks from the album, including an epic 15-minute version of “Dazed And Confused,” as well as “Heartbreaker” and “Moby Dick,” which would debut on Led Zeppelin II later that month.

 Led Zeppelin II, which includes the band’s signature hit “Whole Lotta Love”, features alternate mixes of five songs from the album, including backing tracks to “Thank You” and “Living Loving Maid (She’s Just A Woman),” as well as “La La.”